loic425/pole-position-on-the-grid/pages/03_stack.md

 <!--
 *Loïc*

-Here is the admin dashboard from the test application inside the mono-repository on Github.
+Here is the admin dashboard from the test application inside the Github repository.

+So you can see what it can look like in real life project.
 -->

 ---